cloudentity/ce-samples-identity-pool-reference-apps/README.md

 - Select the "Mappings" tab in your custom IDP details, and click on the "Add mapping" button
 - Under the "Source name" column, select your newly created name, and under the "Target Names" column, select your authN context attribute you created in the previous steps, then click "Save mappings"

-Now, when you log in with your custom IDP, the access token will contain the `identity_pool_uuid` mapping, and the backend app will be able to call Identity Pool admin APIs with this value from the token.
+Now, when you log in with your custom IDP, the access token will contain the `identity_pool_uuid` mapping, and the Node.js backend app will be able to call Identity Pool admin APIs with this value from the token.

 Having configured everything we need on the ACP side, all that is left to do is configure the necessary environment variables in the frontend and backend apps.

-- In the self-service UI app codebase, go to `identity-pool-user-reference-ui-react/src/authConfig.js` and set the value of `customLoginEnabled` and `nodeJsBackendEnabled` to `true`
+- In the user auth React app codebase, go to `identity-pool-user-reference-ui-react/src/authConfig.js` and set the value of `customLoginEnabled` and `nodeJsBackendEnabled` to `true`
-- In the backend app code base, go to `identity-pool-reference-ui-services-nodejs/README.md` and follow the instructions for populating the environment variables, installing the dependencies, and running the server.
+- In the Node.js backend app code base, go to `identity-pool-reference-ui-services-nodejs/README.md` and follow the instructions for populating the environment variables, installing the dependencies, and running the server.

-With the frontend and backend apps configured and both dev servers running, you should now be able to login with the custom IDP we've set up, and perform all the available self-service operations.
+With the frontend and backend apps configured and both dev servers running, you should now be able to login with the custom IDP we've set up, and perform all the available profile management operations.

 ## ACP setup (Admin app)

 For the admin app, the IDP does not need to be associated with an Identity Pool.
 It can be the Cloudentity IDP you use to log into your ACP SaaS account, or it could be an external IDP, such as Microsoft or Google.
 In order for an admin to have access to the functionality of the admin app, however, the IDP must be set up in the Admin workspace in ACP.

 This guide will not cover all IDP setup use cases for the admin app in detail.
-If you want to set up an Identity Pool as an IDP for the admin app, refer back to the **Basic ACP Configuration for the Self-service App** section of this article for IDP/OAuth client setup.
+If you want to set up an Identity Pool as an IDP for the admin app, refer back to the **Basic ACP Configuration for the User Auth React App** section of this article for IDP/OAuth client setup.
 Just make sure you select the "Admin" workspace when following the directions.

-If using a different type of IDP for the admin app, after setting it up, refer to the **Basic ACP Configuration for the Self-service App** section of this article for OAuth client setup only, again making sure you are still in the "Admin" workspace.
+If using a different type of IDP for the admin app, after setting it up, refer to the **Basic ACP Configuration for the User Auth React App** section of this article for OAuth client setup only, again making sure you are still in the "Admin" workspace.

 After this configuration has been completed, go to `identity-pool-admin-reference-ui-react/README.md` for instructions on how to install the admin app dependencies, populate the ACP values you've configured in the app's environment variables, and run the app.

-> **Note:** You do not need the `identity-pool-reference-ui-services-nodejs` backend app for the admin UI app.
+> **Note:** You do not need the Node.js backend app for the admin UI app.